hudson155/kairo/kairo-config/README.md

 with support for config extension and application.

-- **Config extension:** Configs can extend other configs by specifying "extends: other-config-name" as a top-level YAML property.
+- **Config extension:** Configs can extend other configs by specifying `extends: other-config-name` as a top-level YAML property.
-- **Config application:** Configs can apply other configs by specifying "apply: [other-config-name-0, other-config-name-1] as a top-level YAML property
+- **Config application:** Configs can apply other configs by specifying `apply: [other-config-name-0, other-config-name-1]` as a top-level YAML property

 ## Usage